retentioneering/retentioneering-tools/README.md

 thresholded to avoid visual clutter, read more in the documentation)

-To automatically find distinct behavioral patterns we can cluster users from the dataset based on their behavior:
+To automatically find distinct behavioral patterns we can cluster users from the dataset based on their behavior (read more about behavioral clustering [here](https://retentioneering.github.io/retentioneering-tools/_build/html/clustering.html)):

 <div align="left">